R055A/GitStats/README.md

   * examples:
     * `true`
 * ### Optional Secret *Name*: `MORE_REPOS`
-  For including repositories that are otherwise not included in the generated statistic visualizations
+  For including repositories that are otherwise not included in generated statistic visualizations when scraping by username
-    - such as imported repositories with contributions
+    - such as repositories imported from, say, GitLab - hint: add emails used in imported repo commits to profile settings

   **Instructions**:
   * enter *Value* in the following format (separated by commas):